nandomp/AICollaboratory/README.md

 ```
 TASK "Moctezuma" _IS "Atari-Game" according to SOURCE "Bellemare et al., 2013"
-TASK "Winogradschemas" _IS (requires) "Commonsense" to some extent ("weight") according to SOURCE "Levesque 2014".
+TASK "Winogradschemas" _IS (requires) "Commonsense" (to some extent/weight) according to SOURCE "Levesque 2014".
 TASK "Gv" (Visual Processing) _IS (composes) "G" (General Intelligence) according to SOURCE "Cattell-Horn_carroll" and _BELONGS_TO the HIERARCHY "CHC"
 ```